Jocool1231/MasksofPowerLegacyLocalization/README.md

-# MasksofPowerLegacyLocalization
+# Masks of Power: Legacy Localization
-A Repo to translate the Bionicle Fan game, "Masks of Power: Legacy".
+This is a repo for translating the Bionicle Fan game, "Masks of Power: Legacy".